kpetridis24/offline-estimation/README.md

 # offline-parameter-estimation
-Uncertain offline parameter estimation on Grey-Box Dynamic Systems
+Uncertain parameter estimation on Grey-Box Dynamic Systems

+The systems modeled and simulated under this project are -Mass-spring-Damper Dynamic System
+-RLC circuit Dynamic System